-1 Regardless of how God treats people, hates them, or detests them, if there comes a time when they can turn around, then God will take great comfort; it will mean that people still have that little bit of God in their hearts, have not completely lost their human reason, have not completely lost their humanity, still intend to believe in God, and have some intention to acknowledge and return to God.
-No matter who leaves God’s family, if they return, and this family is still in their hearts, then God will become a little sentimentally attached and will take some comfort.
+1 Some people, reluctant to let go of their attachment to the world, have been purged.
+They wander about for a few years before returning to God’s house.
+In doing so, they have a hope of attaining salvation—and this is a rare and precious thing.
+Regardless of how God acts, and no matter how He treats, hates, or detests people, if there comes a day when they can make a turnaround, then God will take great comfort, for this will mean that they still have that little bit of room for God in their hearts, that they have not completely lost their human reason or their humanity, that they still want to believe in God, and they have at least some intention to acknowledge and return before Him.
+No matter who leaves God’s house, if they return, and they still hold this family dear, then God will become somewhat sentimentally attached and will take some comfort in it.
 However, if they never return, God will think it a pity.
-If they can return and begin to sincerely believe in God, His heart will especially be filled with gratification.
+If they can return and begin to sincerely believe in God, then His heart will especially be filled with gratification.

 2 In the Age of Grace, Jesus had pity and grace for humans.
 If one sheep was lost out of a hundred, He would leave the ninety-nine to look for the one.
-These words are not a kind of mechanical method, nor are they a rule; rather, they show God’s intentions toward humans, His urgent intention to save them, and His deep love for them.
-His love for humanity is not a way of doing things; it is a kind of disposition, a kind of mentality.
-Therefore, regardless of how many weaknesses and misconceptions people have, if they wake up, understand, and make a turn-around, then God will be especially comforted.
-In this world of sensual pleasures, and in this evil age, being able to stand firm, acknowledge God, and get back on the right path are things that bring quite a bit of comfort and are exciting.
+This line does not represent a kind of mechanical method, nor a rule; rather, it shows God’s intentions for mankind, as well as His urgency to bring salvation to people.
+It shows His deep love for them.
+God’s love for humankind is not a type of method; it is a kind of disposition, a sort of mentality.
+Therefore, no matter how many weaknesses or misconceptions people have, if they can eventually come to realize the truth, and gain knowledge and make a turnaround, then God will feel especially comforted.
+In this world of gaiety and splendor, and in this evil age, being able to stand firm, acknowledge God, and get back on the right track are things that bring quite a bit of comfort and excitement.

-Adapted from “People Who Always Have Requirements for God Are the Least Reasonable” in Records of Christ’s Talks
+Adapted from “People Who Make Constant Demands of God Are the Least Reasonable People” in Records of Christ’s Talks